Work and Wages

 Minimum Wage

-Minimum wages in Japan are governed under the Minimum Wages Act of 1959.
-The minimum wages set under the Minimum Wages Act apply to all workers who are employed at an enterprise or place of business and receives wages there from, without regard to the kind of occupation, excluding persons employed in businesses or offices employing only family members residing together and domestic employees.
+Minimum wages in Japan are regulated by the Minimum Wages Act of 1959.
+The minimum wages established under this Act apply to all workers employed at an enterprise or place of business and paid wages from there, regardless of their occupation.
+However, this excludes persons employed in businesses or offices that only employ family members living together and domestic employees.

-The basic minimum wages are separately established in each region of the country.
-Based on the deliberation of the Regional Minimum Wage Council in each prefecture, and determined by the chief of the prefectural labor bureau, the minimum wage is comprehensively applied to all types of employees in each prefecture.
-In addition, there are also special minimum wages, which may be set for specified businesses or occupations on the applications of interested parties.
-In order to guarantee the payment of minimum wages level for low paid workers, regional minimum wages are set for every region of Japan.
-(2) Regional minimum wages are set while taking into account the living expenses of workers, wages of workers and the ordinary enterprises' ability to pay the wages in the region.
+The minimum wage rate in Japan varies by region.
+There are 47 different regions in Japan, and the wages change according to the region.
+Based on the deliberation of the Regional Minimum Wage Council in each prefecture, and determined by the chief of the prefectural labour bureau, the minimum wage is comprehensively applied to all types of employees in each prefecture.
+In addition, there are also special minimum wages, which may be set for specified businesses or occupations upon the applications of interested parties in order to guarantee the payment of a minimum wage level for low-paid workers.
+Regional minimum wages are set for every region of Japan.
+Regional minimum wages are set while taking into account the living expenses of workers, wages of workers and the ordinary enterprises' ability to pay the wages in the region.

-All types of minimum wages are set by the Minister of Health, Labour & Welfare, or the Directors of the Prefectural Labour Offices, following an investigation and inquiry of the Central or Prefectural Minimum Wages Council for each region, which is composed of an equal number of members representing respectively workers, employers and the public interest.
-The Minimum Wages Council conducts an investigation and inquiry with respect to all regional minimum wage reviews and, if the Minister or Directors considers it necessary, with respect to an application for a special minimum wage.
+All types of minimum wages are set by the Minister of Health, Labour & Welfare, or the Directors of the Prefectural Labour Offices, following an investigation and inquiry of the Central or Prefectural Minimum Wages Council for each region, which is composed of an equal number of members representing, respectively, workers, employers and the public interest.
+The Minimum Wages Council conducts an investigation and inquiry concerning all regional minimum wage reviews and, if the Minister or Directors considers it necessary, with respect to an application for a special minimum wage.
 Once its investigation and inquiry is conducted, the Council then submits its opinion on the regional or special minimum wage to the Minister or Directors.
+For deliberations, if necessary, the Minimum Wage Council hears the views of relevant workers, employers, and other concerned parties.

 The criteria for determining or updating minimum wages include wage trends (level of wages in the country), economic conditions/growth, employment trends, and consumer price index/inflation rate.

-1. for failing to pay wages equal to or greater than the minimum wage amount to workers covered by the minimum wage - by a fine not exceeding 500,000 yen;
+a) for failing to pay wages equal to or greater than the minimum wage amount to workers covered by the minimum wage, by a fine not exceeding 500,000 yen;

-2. for failing to inform workers of applicable minimum wages, by posting information continuously at conspicuous places in workplaces and by other means - by a fine not exceeding 300,000 yen;
+b) for failing to inform workers of applicable minimum wages, by posting information continuously at conspicuous places in workplaces and by other means, by a fine not exceeding 300,000 yen;

-4. for failing to pay wages in accordance with the requirements of the Labor Standards Act pertaining to method and timing of payment, payment of piece-rate workers, emergency payments and absences allowances - by a fine not exceeding 300,000 yen; or
+d) for failing to pay wages in accordance with the requirements of the Labour Standards Act pertaining to method and timing of payment, payment of piece-rate workers, emergency payments and absence allowances - by a fine not exceeding 300,000 yen; or

-5. for dismissing or giving disadvatageous treatment to a worker by reason of the worker reporting an alleged violation of the Act to any of the relevant bodies - by a fine not exceeding 300,000 yen (or up to 6 months imprisonment).
+e) for dismissing or giving disadvantageous treatment to a worker by reason of the worker reporting an alleged violation of the Act to any of the relevant bodies - by a fine not exceeding 300,000 yen (or up to 6 months imprisonment);

 Regular Pay

 Wages are defined as any payment to the worker from the employer, including salaries, allowances and bonuses.
 The allowances and bonuses may be paid according to particular work rules, e.g. housing allowance or retirement allowance.
-The full amount of the wages must be paid in cash and directly to the employee and at least once a month on a specified date.
-Where payment is made more frequently than once a month, dates must be specified for the payment.
+The full amount of the wages must be paid in cash and directly to the employee, and at least once a month on a specified date.
+Where payment is made more frequently than once a month, dates must be specified for the payment Wages are paid at regular intervals, not exceeding one month.
+An employer may pay wages in a form other than cash if permitted by law, regulation, or a collective agreement.
+This is also permitted if the Ministry of Health, Labour and Welfare issues an order specifying the payment type, provided the payment method is reliable and meets the standards set out in that order.
+Japan has modernised wage payments by allowing wages to be paid directly into e-wallet apps, in addition to bank accounts.
+Workers, however, retain the right to traditional payments (to bank accounts) if they prefer

-Partial deduction from wages is permitted in cases otherwise provided for by laws and regulations or in cases where there exists a written agreement with a labor union or with a person representing a majority of the workers (where labor union is not organized).
+Partial deduction from wages is allowed where explicitly provided for by laws and regulations or when there is a written agreement with a trade union or with a person representing the majority of workers (where a trade union is not organised).

 Regulations on Work and Wages